|

-I am currently working on a collaborative project Diverse Encounters begun in 2008, which combines music and visual compositions.
-This has taken the form of an open interactive journey with composer and nephew Peter Seabourne in which we share our creative responses to the Alhambra.
-His piano piece
+which forms part of 'Diverse Encounters”, a collaborative project, begun in 2009, which combines musical and visual compositions.
+This has taken the form of an open, interactive journey with composer and nephew Peter Seabourne in which we have shared our creative responses to the Alhambra.

 In a word, the true aesthetic of Granada is the aesthetic of the diminutive, of tiny